adamtow/geocuts/docs/English.md

 By default, each location trigger shows the following information:

 - **Name**: The name of the location trigger.
-- 🎯 - Your location trigger is in range.
+- 🎯 - The location trigger is in range.
 It will be evaluated if you run GeoCuts.
 This icon appears if you have retrieved the Current Location in the app.
 - ⬅️ - Denotes an exit location trigger.
 The location trigger will run after detecting you have entered the specified location.
 - **Location**: The location where the entrance or exit trigger will occur.